Setting Expectations for your Airbnb and Vacation Rental Home

 There will be wear & tear over time.
-Perhaps even after your first reservation.
+Perhaps even after the first reservation.
 This is expected and is not necessarily damage per se, nor something that can be charged to the guest.
-When turning your house into a hotel, this is the tradeoff for generating revenues and profits.
+When turning a house into a hotel, this is the tradeoff for generating revenues and profits.
 We have seen things like lite nicks in floors, marks on walls from luggage, doors and cabinets that come loose, stains in the rugs and furniture.
 We do our best to attend to these but also do not want to cause unnecessary costs/expenditures for you at every turn.
 In exchange for tens, or even hundreds of thousands of dollars, we must build into the revenue model the cost of wear & tear.

 When damages do occur, Air Concierge (sometimes with your help) will do all that is possible to recapture the value of the damaged item or the cost to repair or replace.
 Some platforms (like Airbnb) assign a Fair Market Value to an item.
 Sometimes that value is unfounded or one that we/you may disagree with.
 These decisions are beyond our control.
 We will do what we can to provide sufficient evidence establishing the value but you should be prepared that oftentimes Airbnb overrules and does what is in the best interest of both parties, collectively.
 That may not be what you paid.
 If it's so valuable that damaging it is unconscionable to you, it should not be in the home.
 If it's so sentimental to you that no amount of money will replace it, it should not be in the home.
 Damage payouts frequently can take weeks to pay out.
 Please be patient.